eslint/eslint/docs/rules/no-shadow.md

 The `ignoreOnInitialization` option is `false` by default.
 If it is `true`, the rule prevents reporting variables on initialization statements, the shadowed variable must be on the left side and the shadowing variable must be on the right side.
+The option reports also the shadowing variables that are inside IIFE.

 Examples of **incorrect** code for the default `{ "ignoreOnInitialization": "true" }` option: